Graphically Printed Material

 The exhibition we made is on until the 4th October, if you find yourself in Marrakech feel free to go and check it out.

-a pic of the space on the private view night and a drawing from the piece I submitted.
+Here's a pic of the space on the private view night and a drawing from the piece I submitted.

 Minneapolis is Absolutely Fabulous

 If you find yourself in the wonderful city of Minneapolis (the City of Lakes) then be sure to pop by at CO Exhibitions (located at 1101 Stinson Blvd at the corner of Broadway & Stinson) to check out the currant exhibition, Smell the Glove.
-Artist Michael Gaughan invited interpretations of
+Artist Michael Gaughan invited interpretations of Spinal Taps album art as described in the movie.
+Here a photo of my contribution (on the left) in situ.

 And here a link to Michael's site and an article about the show: